lindaprotocol/documentation-en/docs/using_javatron/toolkit.md

 ## Fast Data Copy Tool

 Node databases are often large, and traditional copy operations can be time-consuming.
-The TRON Toolkit provides a **fast database copy feature** that uses hard links to efficiently copy a LevelDB or RocksDB database within a single disk partition.
+The LINDA Toolkit provides a **fast database copy feature** that uses hard links to efficiently copy a LevelDB or RocksDB database within a single disk partition.

 ### Command and Parameters